Quick Answer

 Categories 4 Through 10: Quick Reference

-Scan these keyword packs for Categories 4–10 before the deep dives: they help you seed your Anki deck.
-The sections that follow expand Categories 1–3 (government, routine, family) in full detail — the areas that carry the most DELE A2 listening and reading load for residency-oriented candidates.
+Skim Categories 4–10 first to seed your deck.
+Categories 1–3 below (government, routine, family) carry the heaviest DELE A2 listening and reading load for residency files.

 Work & employment